HomeArchiveBlog

 • visit_FunctionDef creates the entry func.func or registers a nested kernel symbol.

-• visit_AnnAssign parses annotations, creates buffers/tensors, handles constexpr, and casts initializers.
+• visit_AnnAssign parses annotations, creates buffers/tensors, creates local streams, handles constexpr, and casts initializers.

 • visit_Assign handles scalar assignment, tuple unpacking, and subscript stores.